AlexiFa/kafka-spark-datapipeline/README.md

-# kafka-spark-datapipeline
+# kafka-pandas-datapipeline

-From relational to non-relational database project at EFREI Paris
+From relational to non-relational database project at EFREI Paris.

+Pipeline that takes data from a csv file, send it through a kafka topic, process it with pandas and then store it in a postgres database.

 ## Usage